guillaumedherouville/webapp_socialsense/README.md

 ### Important

-When creating the streamlit app, specify python version = 3.10 (in advanced settings)
+If re-creating the streamlit app, specify python version = 3.10 (in advanced settings)
-Todo : clean requirements.txt (very heavy atm with unnecessary libraries)
+Note: requirements.txt is quite heavy atm with some unnecessary libraries (not a big deal)

 #### Files

-app.py is the main file (streamlit run app.py to launch app locally)
+main.py is the main streamlit file (cmd: streamlit run app.py to launch app locally)

+from there, we can choose between dev.py and prod.py
+--> dev.py is the work in progress for development
+--> prod.py is the 'safe' page which is used for daily streamlit usage

 processing for data cleaning and LLM calls
-config for movies comparison table (7 movies with associated sentiment/emotion analysis)
+topic_summarization for main product functions [notably, defines LLMs] config for movies comparison table (7 movies with associated sentiment/emotion analysis)
 visualization for graphs
+app for miscellaneous
+sport for wwe-related functions

 agentic.py is a work in progress to improve marketing recommendations
 streamlit_dev notebook is the notebook used to experiment it